-Mr Croome said that Mr Hodgman was the first Australian premier to commit to an apology, back in 2015, and will be the first Liberal leader to deliver one.
+Mr Croome said that Mr Hodgman was the first Australian premier to commit to an apology, back in 2015.
+Hodgman is the first Liberal leader to deliver one.

 Sections 122 (a) and (c) and 123 of the Tasmanian Criminal Code criminalised all consensual sexual activity between men with a maximum penalty of 21 years in prison.
 Liberal Premier Tony Rundle decriminalised homosexuality in Tasmania in 1997.

 “This apology is historic because Tasmania was the last state to decriminalise homosexuality, almost exactly 20 years ago on May 1, 1997, and our anti-gay laws attracted the most severe maximum punishment in the western world, 21 years in gaol,” Mr Croome said.